-.2 Systems Training:

-- .1 Systems training is not in the scope of Work for Division 20.

-- .2 In addition to the equipment training described above, provide additional training to describe the operational requirements and design intent of each system.

-- .3 Include classroom instruction, delivered by competent instructors.
-Place emphasis on overall systems diagrams and descriptions, and design criteria and conditions.

-- .4 If required, obtain and pay for the services of the Design Consultant to provide the instructor services and to provide lecture material for inclusion in the training manual.

-- .5 Training topics to include:

-- .1 Types of installed systems

-- .2 Design intent and design criteria

-- .3 Design constraints

-- .4 Different operating modes occupied, unoccupied, emergency conditions, etc.

-- .5 Seasonal operating modes

-- .6 System operation

-- .7 Automatic controls

-.8 Service, maintenance, diagnostics and repairs

-- .9 Use of reports and logs - .10 Troubleshooting - Structure each session to start with the classroom instruction for the overall system, followed .6 by hands on instruction for each equipment, with the services of the manufacturers' representative as required.
-Demonstrate the startup and shut down of each system. - .7 Organize and schedule each training session to deliver the required instruction in an efficient and effective manner on a schedule agreed upon with the Owner.
-Allow for two (2) training sessions for each topic, separated by approximately one week each, to allow for shift coverage. - Structure each training session based on type of maintenance personnel attending the training session, i.e., Plumbers, fitters, general maintenance, controls technicians, etc. Develop the proposed training plan and obtain approval from the Owner before commencing 8. the training. - Complete the training as close to Substantial Performance as possible, so that the Owner's .9 operations staff are prepared to operate the system after Substantial Performance is certified.
+.2 Systems stems Training: .1 Systems training is not in the scope of Work for Division 20. .2 In additi the ope In addition to the equipment training described above, provide additional training to describe the operational requirements and design intent of each system. .3 Include systems classroom instruction, delivered by competent instructors.
+Place emphasis on overall a diagrams and descriptions, and design criteria and conditions. .4 If requir services ed, obtain and pay for the services of the Design Consultant to provide the instructor s and to provide lecture material for inclusion in the training manual. .5 Training topics to include: .1 Types of installed systems .2 Design intent and design criteria .3 Design constraints .4 Different operating modes - occupied, unoccupied, emergency conditions, etc. .5 Seasonal operating modes .6 System operation .7 Automatic controls .8 Service, maintenance, diagnostics and repairs .9 Use of reports and logs .10 Troubleshooting .6 Structur by hand represe e each session to start with the classroom instruction for the overall system, followed s on instruction for each equipment, with the services of the manufacturers' ntative as required.
+Demonstrate the startup and shut down of each system. .7 Organiz and effe training coverag e and schedule each training session to deliver the required instruction in an efficient ective manner on a schedule agreed upon with the Owner.
+Allow for two (2) 4-hour sessions for each topic, separated by approximately one week each, to allow for shift e. .8 Structur training Develop the train e each training session based on type of maintenance personnel attending the session, i.e., Plumbers, fitters, general maintenance, controls technicians, etc. o the proposed training plan and obtain approval from the Owner before commencing ing. .9 Comple operatio te the training as close to Substantial Performance as possible, so that the Owner's ons staff are prepared to operate the system after Substantial Performance is certified. .3 Training ng Manuals .1 Provide training material handouts for each session. .2 Collect training material and bind into separate binders.
+END OF SECTION